wazuh/wazuh-documentation/source/user-manual/policy-monitoring/openscap/oscap-examples.rst

 **Step 3: Restart manager and agents**

-To apply the new configuration restart the manager and agents:
+To apply the new configuration, restart the manager and agents:

 ::